 Those who visit Sapa cannot miss the stunning view of terraced fields in Cat Cat village.

 The field change colors in each season.
-While the fields are covered in lush green from April to the end of May, it changes the cover into bright yellow in September.
+While the fields are covered in lush green from April to the end of May, it changes into bright yellow in September.

-Unlike ordinary rice fields, the terraced fields here lay layers of layers like steps to heaven, creating a breathtaking scenery.
+Unlike ordinary rice fields, the terraced fields lay layers like steps to heaven, creating breathtaking scenery.

 Try H’mong ethnic clothes

-Many local stores are renting beautiful ethnic costume in the Cat Cat village area.
-The types of costumes here are quite diverse, and visitors are spoiled for choosing the clothes they love.
+Many local stores rent out beautiful ethnic costumes in the Cat Cat village area.
+The costumes’ types are quite diverse, and visitors are spoiled for choosing the clothes they love.

 Rental price per set ranges from 50,000 – 100,000 VND per set.